rc0r/afl-utils/README.md

    step will be useful prior to starting a new or resuming a parallel fuzzing job on a corpus containing intermittent crashes.
 Crashes will be moved to a `.crashes` directory, if one of steps 1, 2 or 3 were performed.
 If only "dry-run" is requested, crashing samples will be moved from the `queue` to the `crashes` dirs within an afl sync dir.
+   For timeouts the behavior is similar: When operating on a collection directory timeouts will be moved to a `.hangs` directory.
+When operating on the original afl synchronisation directory timeouts will go into `hangs` dir within the corresponding afl fuzzer dir.

 As already indicated, all these steps are optional, making the tool quite flexible.
 E.g. running only step four can be handy before resuming a parallel fuzzing session.
 In order